mtmars-aexp/quiz-manager/Documentation/Development Journey.md

 It works!
 Huzzah.
 Pop the champagne.
 With this solid foundation I can now begin to build my grand, and wonderful quiz manager.

 ...Alright, celebration over.
 First order of business: Let's get some data from the backend to my frontend.
 We already have an endpoint giving us JSON, so let's get that displayed as a string on the page for now.

+### Bridging the Gap

+Using JavaScript's "fetch" is what is known amongst my very professional collegues as "a goddamn hassle."
+However, I do not intend to let it get the best of me.
+I have spent many moons mastering fetch and, although I've fallen out of practice as of late, I feel confident that I will achieve a quick and decisive victory.